gvwilson/sensibleadventures/short-stories/arecibo.md

 and many were killed or enslaved.
-It will be many years before he is ready to let go of that weight, but he has helped her realign some of the stones without complaint and doesn't snore or fart as much as some of the others.
+It will be many years before he is ready to let go of that weight, but he has helped her realign some of the stones without complaint and doesn't snore or fart as much as some.

 "From down below?" she asks,
-sloshing through the stream to join him.
+sloshing through the river to join him.

 "I don't think so."
 Wharru hesitates.